Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Numerical result

-For the twist–2 pion TMD, $f^{u/\pi}_1$, the $(x,k_\perp)$ contour is symmetric under $x\!\leftrightarrow\!1-x$ and shows two highest–density (red) lobes at small $k_\perp$ near the endpoints of $x$.
-As $k_\perp$ increases, the density diminishes symmetrically about $x=\tfrac12$, reflecting SU(2) isospin symmetry with $m_u=m_d$.
-This double–hump pattern at low $k_\perp$ does not contradict the PDF, since integration over transverse momentum yields a single peak near $x=\tfrac12$.
-In the kaon, SU(3) flavor breaking shifts the distributions, with $f^{u/K}_1$ moving toward smaller $x$ and $f^{s/K}_1$ toward larger $x$, resulting in single-lobe contours.
+For the twist–2 pion TMD $f^{u/\pi}_1$, the $(x,k_\perp)$ contour is symmetric under $x\!\leftrightarrow\!1-x$ and shows two highest–density (red) regions at small $k_\perp$ near the endpoints of $x$.
+As $k_\perp$ increases, the distribution decreases symmetrically about $x=\tfrac12$, reflecting SU(2) isospin symmetry with $m_u=m_d$.
+After integration over transverse momentum, the corresponding PDF becomes single-peaked around $x=\tfrac12$.
+In the kaon, SU(3) flavor breaking shifts the distributions: $f^{u/K}_1$ is concentrated at smaller $x$, while $f^{s/K}_1$ shifts toward larger $x$, leading to single-lobe contour patterns.

-In contrast, the higher–twist TMDs $f^{\perp q}$, $e^q$, and $f_4^q$ are sensitive to the quark flavor through factors such as $(m_q/M_0)$ and $({\bm k}_\perp^2+m_q^2)/\mathcal M_{\rm BT}^2$, which break simple Gaussian factorization and introduce ellipticity in $f_4^q$.
-As shown in Fig.~\ref{Fig:TMD-contour}, the $u$–quark distributions in both $\pi^+$ and $K^+$ form single–lobe patterns concentrated at small $x$ and $k_\perp$.
-The $s$–quark higher–twist TMDs, $f^{\perp\,s/K}$ and $e^{\,s/K}$, have broader support in the $(x,k_\perp)$ plane than their $u$–quark counterparts and can display a mildly asymmetric two–lobe shape with a strong low-$(x,k_\perp)$ region and a weaker shoulder toward larger $x$.
-The twist–4 distribution $f^{\,s/K}_4$ is also broader and exhibits an elliptic angular dependence from the BT prefactor, decreasing gradually as both $x$ and $k_\perp$ increase.